euclidjda/deep-quant/scripts/WRDS/README.md

 That'll produce a file called forecasts.txt with the predicted values for every financial feature at every timestep.

-## Contributors and Acknowledgement

-This repository was developed and is maintained by [Euclidean Technologies, LLC](http://www.euclidean.com/).

 ## License

 This is experimental software.
 It is provided under the [MIT license][mit], so you can do with it whatever you wish except hold the authors responsible if it does something you don't like.